 Obtaining Labor Certification

 This is usually a clear-cut process for foreign physicians.
 This is because most job requirements focus on the alien being eligible for state licensing as a physician and for board certification in the specialty field.
 Also, the alien cannot rely on the fact that they will be eligible at the time he or she is expected to come to work.
 They must be eligible at the time of filing the labor certification.
 It is important to realize that if the job is a highly paid subspecialty in an affluent suburb of a nice city, there may be a greater chance that U.S. applicants are available.
 Therefore, it will be important to list a very detailed description of the requirements to show how the foreign physician is the preferred and correct choice.

 The Law Firm of Shihab & Associates is experienced in representing a wide range of healthcare professionals.
 We represent healthcare providers and companies as well as professionals in applying for visas (and waivers), and green cards for healthcare professionals.
-Our experienced immigration lawyers can assist you in Columbus, Ohio, Cleveland, Ohio, Southfield and Detroit area, Michigan, as well as Washington, DC.
-Please do not hesitate to call The Law Firm of Shihab & Associates for a consultation today or use our Contact form to inquire about obtaining your permanent residence through labor certification.
+Our experienced immigration lawyers can assist you in Columbus Ohio, Cleveland Ohio, Southfield Michigan and Washington, D.C.

 Personal and Exceptional Approach to Processing Visas and Working With Our International Clients

 US Immigration Services Offered in Columbus, Cleveland, Southfield, & Washington DC